Epsom riot: Background

 The slow progress of repatriation was a cause of anger among the waiting servicemen.
 The winter of 1918–19 was one of the hardest for several years and there was an influenza pandemic.
 Delays in transporting the troops were exacerbated by the need to cancel at least one ship because it was deemed unsatisfactory.
-The situation led to riots at Kinmel in March 1919 and at Witley Camp on 15–16 June.
+The situation led to riots at Kinmel in March 1919 and at Witley Camp that June.
 Between November 1918 and June 1919 Canadian troops rioted in British camps thirteen times, including Epsom.

 There was increasing tension between the inhabitants of the camp and the residents of Epsom, particularly in the post-war months.
 Minor accounts of law-breaking—including theft and public order offences—were prominently published in the local press, harming the relationship between the inhabitants of town and camp.
 Many British veterans returning to Epsom and its environs were annoyed by relationships between local women and the camp's residents.
 Members of the East Surrey Regiment "begrudged what they perceived to be the disproportionate praise heaped on the Canadian Corps for its capture of Vimy Ridge in 1917", according to the military historian Nikolas Gardner.
 In early and mid-1919 tensions between the inhabitants of the town and the camp's inmates, including what Gardner describes as "a growing Canadian disregard for the authority of the local police", often manifested itself in violence towards the police if they arrested one of the Canadian soldiers.